cakenggt/analytical-engine-presentation/notes.md

 Analytical Engine Presentation

+Overview
+* Analytical Engine was designed in 1837 and was the first mechanical computer ever designed, but it was never built.
+* Designed by Charles Babbage, who was an English polymath and was especially noteworthy for his series of published log books.
+* Ada, Countess of Lovelace, was an English mathematician and writer.
+She corresponded with Babbage about the Engine and published the first program meant for it.
+* Talk will be divided into three parts
+* First we will talk about the history of the engine
+* Then comes a description of all the parts of the engine
+* Then we will go through some code written for the engine, and watch the engine calculate the mandelbrot set

 History of the Engine
 * The difference engine was a machine designed to use the method of divided differences to find the solution to equations in the form a + bx + cx^2 + ... + hx^7
 * Difference engine 0 was built between 1819 and 1822 and was showcased at Babbage's house, where Ada Lovelace viewed it